charurawat/predicting-house-prices-kaggle/README.md

-# sys6018-competition-house-prices
-Kaggle - House Prices: Advanced Regression Techniques
+# Kaggle - House Prices: Advanced Regression Techniques

-# Team Mates -
-* Charu Rawat (cr4zy) - Data  Cleaning, Exploration, and Parametric Modeling
-* Kanika Dawar (kd2hr) - Normalization and Non Parametric Modeling
-* Sri Vaishnavi V (sv2fr) -  Normalization and Non Parametric Modeling - GitHub Manager

-Collective discussion on selection of appropriate statistical methods and variable selection
+This analysis is part of an assignment for the SYS 6018 Data Mining Course and involved participating in the Kaggle competition (https://www.kaggle.com/c/house-prices-advanced-regression-techniques) .
+I did this analysis with 2 other students in class and we were graded a A+ (96/100) for our submission.

-# Description of files
+## Description of files

 ## train.csv
 * This is the given training file in the Kaggle competition

 ## test.csv
 * This is the given test file in the Kaggle competition

-## c-11_HousePriceCompetition.R
+## code.R
 * It contains the data loading, cleaning (filling legit NAs), and imputation of missing data
 * It also contains exploratory data analysis and removal of outliers
 * To eliminate bias, we normalized all the variables